arizvisa/ida-minsc/docs/static/tagging.rst

 -------------

-When initially creating a database, this project will hook IDA in order to identify a good time to pre-build the tag cache.
+When initially creating a database, this project will hook IDA in order to identify the correct time to pre-build the tag index.
 Once IDA has finished its analysis, the tag cache will begin to be built.
-This consists of iterating through the different places that can be tagged and reference counting whats available.
-By default all comments that do not fit the correct format (see :ref:`tagging-format`) will be internally treated as the "empty" tag.
+This consists of iterating through the different places that can be tagged and distinguishing what IDA has done.
+This way when the location is later modified or queried, the plugin will be able to distinguish a user annotation from an annotation caused by IDA's initial analysis.
+By default all comments that do not fit the correct format (see :ref:`tagging-format`) will be treated as the "empty" tag.

-Once the creation of this cache has been completed, this project will keep track of any comments and tags that are created by the user and automatically update the cache.
+Once the creation of this index has been completed, the plugin will keep track of any comments and tags that are created by the user and automatically update the index as needed.
 This will then allow a user to quickly query the tags that they have marked up in a database.
-If this cache gets corrupted in some way, one can repair the cache by using the module :py:mod:`tagfix`.
-Please see :ref:`tagging-modules-tagfix` for more information.
+If the index gets corrupted in some way, one may repair it by using the module :py:mod:`tagfix`.
+If this situation happens to the user, please refer to :ref:`tagging-modules-tagfix` for more information or contact the author for assistance.

-When querying a tag, as mentioned before, the tag's type is of significant importance.
-This is due to there being two different ways of querying them based on the type.
+When querying a tag associated with an address, as mentioned before, the tag's type is of significant importance.
+This is due to there being two different ways of querying them based on the type due to the address being either associated with a function or a global address that is not associated with a function.

 Within the :py:mod:`database` namespace are the functions :py:func:`database.select`, and :py:func:`database.selectcontents`.
 The :py:func:`database.select` function is used for querying all of the global tags as well as any tags made explicitly to a function.
 The :py:func:`database.selectcontents` function, however, is used to return the functions that contain the desired tags within the function's contents.
 Once the functions in the database have been identified, the user can then use :py:func:`function.select` function to query the contents of a function for specific tags.

+Similarly, if the user wishes to query any structures or members they may have defined within their database, the :py:mod:`structure` namespace includes the :py:func:`structure.select` function and :py:func:`structure.members_t.select` method.
+These can be used to select a specific structure for serialization or a member that they would like to extract information from to use outside of their database.

-When calling either :py:func:`database.select`, or :py:func:`function.select`,
+When calling either :py:func:`database.select`, :py:func:`function.select`,
+:py:func:`structure.select`, or :py:meth:`structure.members_t.select` an iterator
-an iterator is returned.
-This iterator yields a tuple containing the address the tag was found at, as well as a dictionary containing the values of the tags that were queried.
-This then allows a user to act on the tags such as emitting them to the console, or storing them in another data structure.
+is returned.
+This iterator yields a tuple containing the address, structure, or member that the chosen tag was found at, as well as a dictionary containing the values of the tags that were queried.
+This then allows a user to act on the tags such as emitting them to the console, or storing them within a serializeable data structure.
 See :ref:`tagging-examples-querying-globals` for such an example.

-When calling :py:func:`database.selectcontents`, however, an iterator that returns the function and the tag membership is returned.
-Each iteration of this iterator will yield the address of the function, followed by a :py:class:`set` of the contents tags that were found in the function.
-This tuple can then be immediately passed to :py:func:`function.select` in order to iterate through all the contents tags matched within the database.
-See :ref:`tagging-examples-querying-content` for how a user can use this.
+When calling :py:func:`database.selectcontents`, however, its iterator will return a tuple composed of the function address and the discovered tags as a :py:class:`set`.
+This allows the user to identify the functions that which contain a particular set of tags and can be directly passed to :py:func:`function.select` in order to iterate through all of the contents tags that were matched.
+Please review the example at :ref:`tagging-examples-querying-content` for how a user may use this.

 Each of these functions takes a variable number of parameters as well as boolean types that specify whether to require specific tags in order to return a result,